 The label will state (To be displayed prominently on outer pack – not boxed):

 • Do not take for longer than directed by your prescriber as taking codeine regularly for a long time can lead to addiction.

 The effects of CNS depressants (including other opioid analgesics, tranquilisers, sedative hypnotics and alcohol) may be potentiated by codeine.
 When such therapy is contemplated, the dose of one or both agents should be reduced.

-The concomitant use of benzodiazepines and opioids increases the risk of sedation, respiratory depression, coma and death, because of additive CNS depressant effect.
-Limit dosage and duration of concomitant use of benzodiazepines and opioids (see section 4.4).
+The concomitant use of opioids with sedative medicines such as benzodiazepines or related drugs increases the risk of sedation, respiratory depression, coma and death. because of additive CNS depressant effect.
+The dose duration of concomitant use should be limited (see section 4.4).

 Alcohol and opioids